lstodd/airline-tweet-sentiment/README.md

 arise when travelling.
 In order to respond to tweets appropriately, it makes sense for us to target our resources to answering negative tweets first, and help sort out our customer issues.

-We want to be able to target our responses to messages.
 In order to do this appropriately, we might want to classify tweets to be able to provide a targeted response.
 In the future we might want to build a bot to reply, and for this we will need to be able to know about the sentiment of the tweets.

-Having a classification system for incoming tweets will enable us to target our response and focus answering the negative tweets quicker.

 ## Data

-The original data consists of messages from multiple sources and the annotated categories and was sourced from Kaggle: https://www.kaggle.com/crowdflower/twitter-airline-sentiment
+The original data consists of messages of different sentiments, sourced from Kaggle: https://www.kaggle.com/crowdflower/twitter-airline-sentiment

+The three main sentiments are:
+* neutral
+* positive
+* negative

+Since we care about responding to the negative tweets quicker, in this project we create a binary target with negative sentiment vs other.

 Data has been saved in this repository:
 **data/Tweets.csv**